Based on common Australian lending practices 🇦🇺 🦘

 Offset accounts

 100% of the offset account balance is offset against the loan balance when calculating interest.
 Your lender may offer only a partial offset.
 I am planning on adding support for partial offset accounts.
 If the offset account balance is greater than the outstanding loan, the calculator assumes the loan continues for remainder of the term while not accruing interest.
-Depending on your lender, they may automatically close the loan in this event.
+To change this behaviour, use the “End loan when fully offset” toggle.